Type of Sarcoma: Ewing’s Sarcoma

 Diagnosed with Ewing’s sarcoma at the end of her freshman year of college, now a third-year Mayo Clinic School of Medicine student, Maggie was uprooted from her life and began a year-long journey filled with pain, fear, resentment and doubt as her care team at St. Jude Children’s Research Hospital worked to treat her cancer.

 It’s a journey that filled Maggie with a sometimes toxic combination of emotions and internal questions about what she’d done to deserve such a fate.
 “If there was a God,” she often wondered as she lay vomiting uncontrollably from the side effects of chemotherapy treatments, “how could he or she allow such suffering?”
 Not only to her, but to anyone.
-Finding an acceptable answer to that question — and coming to terms with it — wasn’t easy for Maggie, who spoke with passion of her sarcoma journey at that RIS Donor dinner from which this video was produced.
+Finding an acceptable answer to that question — and coming to terms with it — wasn’t easy for Maggie, who spoke with passion of her sarcoma journey at that RIS Donor dinner in 2016.
 More recently Maggie detailed the physical, emotional, and spiritual ups and downs in a “Spirituality Grand Rounds” presentation at Mayo Clinic’s Rochester campus titled, “Why God?
 Suffering Through Cancer into Faith.”

 For nearly 60 minutes, Maggie shared it all, sometimes in emotional detail.
 She talked about how as a freshman at Rhodes College in Memphis, Tennessee, she’d finally felt like she’d found a place where she belonged, and how cancer took all of that away.
 She talked about how her growing anger and resentment toward her own Catholic faith became so strong that her mother made her sit down with a chaplain.
 And how that chaplain, after listening to Maggie vent her frustrations, told her it was OK to feel that way.
 “Getting that kind of permission, especially from a preacher,” Maggie told those who gathered to hear her speak, “was liberating.”